 An aside?
 Ditch the Ps, embrace the Cs

 And a second common criticism is that the 4 Ps only looks at one-way interaction with the customer.
 Whether you want it or not communication today is a two-way street.
 For example customer reviews on platforms such as Amazon or TripAdvisor.
-Or customers actively commenting on social media – on your pages or elsewhere.
+Or, customers actively commenting on social media – on your pages or elsewhere.

-Perhaps more damming is that despite the 4 Ps, Lauterborn highlights that 80% of new product launches failed.
+Perhaps more damming is that despite the 4 Ps, Lauterborn highlights that 80% of new product launches fail.
 Although he does not expand on if it is the 4 Ps that are failing, or if there is a failure to implement the 4 Ps properly.
 Either way, Lauterborn wants to counteract the above criticisms by replacing the 4Ps with the 4 Cs (“New marketing litany; four P’s passe; C-words take over“).
 And I show his mapping in Figure 7.

 (Note: don’t confuse this with the 4Cs of marketing communication: clarity, credibility, consistency, and competitiveness (which you can find in Jobber and Fahy’s “Foundations of Marketing”)).